posit-dev/rsconnect-python/README.md

 ### Environment Variables
 You can set environment variables during deployment.
 Their names and values will be passed to Posit Connect during deployment so you can use them in your code.
+Note that if you're using `rsconnect` to deploy to shinyapps.io, environment variable management is not supported on that platform.

 For example, if `notebook.ipynb` contains
 ```python